impierce/ssi-agent/agent_application/docker/README.md

 Inside the folder `/agent_application/docker`:

-1. Inside `docker-compose.yml` replace the environment value: `AGENT_APPLICATION_URL` with your actual local IP address or URL (such as http://192.168.1.234:3033)
+1. Inside `docker-compose.yml` replace the environment value: `AGENT_CONFIG_URL` with your actual local IP address or URL (such as http://192.168.1.234:3033)
 > [!IMPORTANT]
 > 2. By default, UniCore currently uses a default Stronghold file which is used for storing secrets.
 Using this default
 >    Stronghold is for testing purposes only and should not be used in production.
 To use your own Stronghold file, you